maestrano/maestrano-ruby/README.md

   # config.sso.creation_mode = 'real' # or 'virtual'

   # ==> Account Webhooks
-  # Single sign on has been setup into your app and Maestrano user are now able
+  # Single sign on has been setup into your app and Maestrano users are now able
   # to use your service.
 Great!
 Wait what happens when a business (group) decides to
   # stop using your service?
 Also what happens when a user gets removed from a business?
   # Well the endpoints below are for Maestrano to be able to notify you of such